-Contact An Experienced Georgia White Collar Crime Defense Attorney Today
+Contact An Experienced Georgia White Collar Crimes Defense Attorney Today

-A Georgia White Collar crimes defense attorney at Griffin Durham Tanner & Clarkson have tried major white collar criminal cases – we will never shy away from a fight to protect your interests.
+A Georgia White Collar crimes defense attorney at Griffin Durham Tanner & Clarkson has tried major white-collar criminal cases – we will never shy away from a fight to protect your interests.
 Whatever the circumstances, we are dedicated to taking your side and fighting with all our strength to bring your case to a favorable conclusion.

 Contact us online to schedule your case consultation.
 You may also call (404) 891-9150 for our Atlanta office and (912) 867-9140 for Savannah.